 Collection fund - a fund maintained by collecting authorities into which is paid council taxes, NNDR, and community charges.
-The fund then meets the requirements of the county, district and parish councils and, the Thames Valley Police Authority, as well as paying NNDR to the national pool.
+The fund then meets the requirements of the county, district and parish councils and the Police and Crime Commissioner for the Thames Valley, as well as paying NNDR to the national pool.